Why Water Runoff from Farms is a Big Deal and What’s Being Done About It

 One thing is for certain though: safe drinking water should be a right for anyone, no matter where that person lives.
 And if the government cannot ensure your drinking water is safe, then you should take matters in your own hands and try filtrate your own water.

-The studies from the from EPA and U.S. Geo Survey will be released in August.
+The agricultural runoff effect studies from the from EPA and U.S. Geo Survey will be released in August.

 Other Articles We Think You'll EnjoyHow New Policies Will Impact Water Quality In The Great Lakes